Macaulay Posets and Rings: Quotients by Monomial Ideals

-Suppose that we have colored square free rings $S_1,\dots, S_d$, such that $S_i$ has $n_i$ variable and $n_1\geq n_2\geq \cdots \ge n_d$.
+We now describe a block order on $S_1,\dots, S_d$.
 We abuse notation and write $\mathscr{M}_{S_i} = \{1<x_{i,1}<\cdots < x_{i, n_i}\}$ to form a toset out of each poset of monomials.
 Now we partition each of these tosets such that $\{1, x_{i,1}\}$ is the first partition and then every other variable is in a partition with itself.
-The Macaulay block order on the product $S_1\otimes\cdots \otimes S_d$ is formed by using the lexicographic boarder chaser order to order the starts, and we use the lexicographic order to order each of the individual blocks.
-Note that if you consider this order in the isomorphic ring given by Theorem \ref{The_Cartesian_and_Tensor_Correspondence} then this order will correspond to a domination order.
-See \cite{MerminJeff2010Bnol} for an elementary definition of this domination order.
+The block order we want on the product $S_1\otimes\cdots \otimes S_d$ is formed by using the lexicographic hyperrectangle chaser order to order the starts, and we use the lexicographic order to order each of the individual blocks.

+The lexicographic hyperrectangle chaser order on the starts gives us that monomials with variables $x_{i,j}$ with smaller $j$ will come earlier in the block order.
+The condition that we order each block with the lexicographic order gives us that monomials (in the same block) with variables $x_{i,j}$ with larger $i$ will come earlier in the block order.
+These two conditions gives us equality between the block order and the Mermin--Murai domination order.